Thai Airways International: Hygiene

 Thai initiated a program entitled "The Most Hygienic In-Cabin Environment Program" with an emphasis on air quality, surface cleanliness, and food safety.
 The program includes removal of all in-flight disposable materials after flights, sterilization and fumigation of all cabin equipment, and inspection of the air-circulation system.
 A special audit process is also carried out for the cleaning and sanitization of aircraft systems by a team of specialists.
 These measures are applied to the entire Thai fleet.

 Thai was the first airline to install hospital-grade air-filter True HEPA, capable of intercepting up to 99.99 per cent of dust particles and microorganisms on every flight.
 The World Health Organization awarded the airline a plaque for the implementation of its in-cabin management system in 2004.
 It was the first award of its kind to be presented to a private organization.

-Cabin services
+Services

+Cabins

+Thai Airways offers four classes of service: Royal First Class, Royal Silk Class, Premium Economy, and Economy.
+On 29 April 2025, Thai Airways announced a cabin retrofit program for its Boeing 777-300ER aircraft (excluding those equipped with Royal First Class) and older Airbus A350-900s.
+The program includes new Royal Silk and Economy Class seats, as well as the installation of the Economy Plus Class.

-Royal First Class (First Class)
+Royal First Class

-Thai's Royal First Class is currently not available.
-The airline's last 3 Boeing 777-300ERs on order are scheduled to be fitted with a Royal First Class cabin.
+Royal First Class seats on Thai Airways are exclusively available on three Boeing 777-300ER aircraft operating routes to London, Tokyo, and Osaka.
+Each seat is 24 inches wide and 7 feet long, equipped with a fully flat bed to maximize comfort and privacy.
+The seats are arranged in a 1-2-1 configuration across the first two rows of the aircraft.

+However, Thai Airways plans to discontinue Royal First Class within two or three years from 2025 as part of a strategic plan to improve the travel experience and a restructuring plan to reduce the cabin configuration to three classes: Royal Silk Class, Premium Economy, and Economy Class.